diondokter/nrf-modem/README.md

 In your own program or library, you can depend on this crate in the usual fashion.

 nrf9160:

 ```toml
 [dependencies]
 nrf-modem = { version = "x.x.x", features = ["nrf9160"] }
 ```

 nrf9161:

 ```toml
 [dependencies]
 nrf-modem = { version = "x.x.x", features = ["nrf9161"] }
 ```

 nrf9151:

 ```toml
 [dependencies]
 nrf-modem = { version = "x.x.x", features = ["nrf9151"] }
 ```

+ The built-in modem DNS resolver is blocking.
+If you want to use an async DNS resolver you can enable the feature `dns-async`.
+This will switch to an async implementation which uses publicly availabe DNS servers.

 ## Errors and recovery